hpc/charliecloud/doc/ch-grow_desc.rst

     contain a copy of the image, i.e., it is only unpacked once.

 Options:
-  :code:`-a, --architecture`
+  :code:`--arch`
-    Check the target image :code:`IMAGE_REF` manifest for a specified architecture.
+    Check the target image :code:`IMAGE_REF` fat manifest for a reference that targets the specified architecture.
 If found pull it; otherwise error.

-  :code:`--print-manifest`
+  :code:`--inspect-manifest`
-    Print the image :code:`IMAGE_REF` manifest contents and exit.
+    Print the image :code:`IMAGE_REF` index (fat manifest).
+This is typically used to list the image's supported platform digests, e.g., :code:`arm64`, :code:`ppc64le`, etc. Note: some images do not have fat manifests; print the default manifest if a fat manifest is unavailable.

   :code:`--parse-only`
     Parse :code:`IMAGE_REF`, print a parse report, and exit successfully